 The restored Gemini Giant is one of the Muffler Men, three-dimensional roadside advertisements from the 1960s.

-Address: Gemini Giant | 810 East Baltimore Street | Wilmington, IL 60481
+Address: Gemini Giant | Address pending relocation | Wilmington, IL 60481

-In Springfield, the Illinois state capital, the Maid-Rite Sandwich Shop opened in 1921 with a brand-new innovation:
+In Springfield, the Illinois state capital, the Maid-Rite Sandwich Shop opened in 1921 with a brand-new innovation:`

 North America’s first drive-through window.